• Skip to primary navigation

 1. Cut the underlayment into strips using a table saw.
 You can create whatever barn door design you would like.
 Just remember not to cover the part of the door that folds out or you will not be able to open your door.
 Measure and make your cuts.

-2. Always layout your cut pieces on top of the existing door first to make sure everything fits and looks good before you glue anything down.
+2. Always lay your cut pieces on top of the existing door first to make sure everything fits and looks good before you glue anything down.

 a stack of cut thin underlayment boards that were cut into strips on top of a jute rug on the floor